Engee documentation

 [ Info: Saved animation to /user/start/examples/radars/radarsystemvisualexample/Visual_Doppler.gif

-After saving the files, 2 files will appear in the contents of the current folder - Visual_Range.gif and Visual_Doppler.gif, storing the dynamics of range and Doppler frequency changes in time:
+After saving the files, 2 Visual_Range files will appear in the contents of the current folder.gif and Visual_Doppler.gif , which store the dynamics of Doppler range and frequency changes over time:

 image_2.png